Old Colony Planning Council

 |Communities Not Represented|

-Council President Frank Staffier called the meeting to order at 6:00 PM.
+Council President Mr. Frank Staffier called the meeting to order at 6:00 PM.
+President Staffier welcomed Hanson Selectman Mr. Matthew Dyer to the meeting.

 - Roll Call of Members

 Council President Staffier asked if there were any additions or corrections to the meeting minutes as prepared.
-Mr. Eldon Moreira moved to accept the minutes as prepared, seconded by Mr. Robert Moran Jr. So voted.
+Ms. Sandra Wright moved to accept the minutes as prepared, seconded by Mr. Robert Moran, Jr. So voted.

-Council Executive Director Mr. Pasquale Ciaramella presented the September 2016 Financial Report.
-After discussion, Mr. Lee Hartmann moved to accept the September 2016 financial report as prepared, seconded by Mr. Eldon Moreira.
+Council Executive Director Mr. Pasquale Ciaramella presented the September, 2018 Financial Report.
+After discussion, Mr. Robert Moran Jr. moved to accept the September 2018 financial report as prepared, seconded by Ms. Jeanmarie Joyce.
 So voted.
+A list of Upcoming Meetings/Events for October and November 2018 was included in the meeting packet.

 - Regional Clearinghouse Reviews